man715/echidna-ctf/README.md

 | 26  | DoubleEntryPoint |                     |                 |             |

 Echidna reference:
- * :muscle:: Echidna breaks the invariant by itself or mostly by itself
+ * :muscle:: Echidna breaks the invariant by itself or mostly by itself.
+The echidna-specific code needed contains an echidna property to represent the CTF "win" condition, and Echidna finds the (series of) calls that break the contract via fuzzing.
+Example: Fallout test contract; it extends the CTF contract and only adds a single echidna property.
- * :mag:: Echidna breaks the invariant with substantial configuration or setup
+ * :mag:: Echidna merely verifies that some given code breaks the provided invariant.
+The code needed contains an echidna property as well as extra functions and any auxiliary contracts required to execute the attack to solve the exercise.
+Example: Gatekeeper Two test contract; it has helper contracts and an extra function to trigger the attack, as well as an echidna property that represents the CTF "win" condition.
+When echidna triggers the attack and then runs the property, it will confirm that the attack was successful.
  * :no_entry_sign:: Echidna could not conclusivly suggest an issue or provide a solution to the challenge

 # Setup
 I will be using Trail of Bits' Docier image eth-security-toolbox.